I was named after Jackie Chan.

 All live-action shots in 4K.
 Multiple high-speed cameras, body cams, and remote drones.

-YouTube: Cameramen embedded in the flow of the action.
+YouTube Example: Cameramen were embedded in the stunt team to flow with the action.

 Test the edge conditions.
 Reverse engineer the process.

-Setting the stage for yet-undiscovered talent to shine
+Setting a new stage for yet-undiscovered talent to shine

 Lacking a big budget or social media presence, media capital should allow talented contenders to find sponsorship money to keep playing.
 The tennis stage should enable them to shine and be discovered by more tennis fans.